-Any mark that is made on an electronic document with the intention to serve as a signature is seen as an electronic signature and in South Africa is considered to be legal for signing most documents.
+Any mark that is made on an electronic document with the intention to serve as a signature is seen as an electronic signature.
+In South Africa, electronic signatures are considered legal for signing most documents.

-However, electronic signatures are low trust signatures since an electronic signature does not contain any evidence to tie the identity of the signer to the document and there is no proof that the document did no change after signing.
+However, electronic signatures are low trust signatures since an electronic signature does not contain any evidence to tie the identity of the signer to the document.
+Furthermore, there is no proof that the document did not change after signing.

 In order to protect against these weaknesses, digital signatures were introduced.

-High trust digital signatures leverage public key cryptography to protect documents.
-In order to digitally sign a document a user is first issued a digital certificate that ties their real-life identity to a digital identity.
-At the time of signing the user’s digital certificate is embedded into the document to serve as non-refutable evidence of the signer’s identity.
+High trust digital signatures leverage Public Key Cryptography to protect documents.
+To digitally sign a document, the user is first issued a digital certificate that ties their real-life identity to a digital identity.
+At the time of signing, the user’s digital certificate is embedded into the document to serve as non-refutable evidence of the signer’s identity.
 Multi-factor authentication such as passwords and one-time PINS can help make verifying the signer’s identity even stronger.
-Strong encryption techniques protect the documents against tampering and free applications such as Adobe Reader can automatically verify that a document has not changed after signing.
+Strong encryption techniques protect the documents against tampering.
+Free applications such as Adobe Reader can automatically verify that the document has not changed after signing.

-To further increase security, the document can be timestamped to serve as forensic proof of the time of signing.
-In a court, the party looking to rely on the digital signature will have the necessary evidence to proof the identity of the signer and that the document has not changed after signing.
+To further increase security, the timestamp in the digital signature provides proof of the time of signing.
+In a court, the party looking to rely on the digital signature will have the necessary evidence to prove the identity of the signer and that the document has not changed after signing.

 Advanced Electronic signatures

-Advanced Electronic signatures, in South Africa, are a subset of digital signatures where the signing certificate is issued by a vendor that has been accredited by the South African Accreditation Authority.
+In South Africa, Advanced Electronic Signatures are a subset of digital signatures.
+The Advanced Electronic certificate is issued by a vendor accredited by the South African Accreditation Authority (SAAA).

-These signatures are deemed by law to be particularly reliable and carries prima facie validity, in other words, if a dispute arise it is up to the person that disputes the signature to proof that the signature is not valid.
+These signatures are deemed by law to be particularly reliable and carry prima facie validity.
+If a dispute arises, it is up to the person that disputes the signature to prove that the signature is not valid.

-Advanced Electronic signatures carries the highest trust and can move the burden of proof away from the defendant on to the plaintiff.
+Advanced Electronic signatures carry the highest trust and can move the burden of proof away from the defendant to the plaintiff.